 Later, you can head outside and wander around to see what a typical Mexican town looks like.

 A number of companies offer day tours to Xochimilco.
-If private tours that have it all organised for you is something you want, you can certainly opt for them.
+If private tours that have it all organised for you are something you want, you can certainly opt for them.
 Most of them start from Mexico City, and you will also be offered pick-up and drop services.

 Although this is generally more expensive than going independently, it does have its perks.
 They are generally coupled with a visit to Coyoacan.
 A live guided tour (offered both in Spanish and English) will offer you insights into the history, culture and life of Xochimilco.
-Additionally, it’s an easy way to meet like-minded travelers and make some new friends.
+Additionally, it’s an easy way to meet like-minded travellers and make some new friends.

 Most non-Mexicans visit Xochimilco on a guided tour.
 Many of these tours also include visits to other attractions in the canal-town.
 If this works for you, go for it.

 However, I personally believe it’s super easy to visit Xochimilco by yourself.
 Also, the perks of independent travel are many – most importantly, you have the freedom and leeway to do whatever you want, whenever you want.